-- 2.1 The key issues for consideration are the design of the proposed development, impacts on the surrounding area, including the landscape and setting of heritage assets, and highway safety. - 2.2 The scheme, as revised since first submitted, is considered to represent sustainable development.
-The scheme has evolved since first submitted in order to ensure the proposal relates satisfactorily to the existing landscape setting and respects the setting of heritage assets.
+- 2.1 The key issues for consideration are the design of the proposed development, impacts on the surrounding area, including the landscape and setting of heritage assets, and highway safety. - 2.2 The scheme, as submitted, is considered to represent sustainable development.
+It is considered that the proposal relates satisfactorily to the existing landscape setting and respects the setting of heritage assets.
 The proposals are also considered to provide sufficient parking facilities and subject to the imposition of the conditions requested by the Highway Authority the proposal is considered acceptable from a highway safety and capacity perspective.
 The development is also held to achieve an appropriate quality of design and is otherwise acceptable with regard to wider material planning considerations. - 2.3 The application is subsequently recommended for approval.